Top

 Where Should You Stay During the Hammock Coast Birding Festival?

-For a convenient and comfortable stay during the Hammock Coast Birding Festival, we have three “preferred partners” that are offering special rates before, during and after the festival.
+For a convenient and comfortable stay during the Hammock Coast Birding Festival, we have “preferred partners” that offer special rates before, during and after the festival.
 Click here to go to the birding festival accommodations page.
 Preferred lodging partners offer special rates for festival attendees.
 The Brookwood Inn in Murrells Inlet provides a quiet, charming stay surrounded by natural beauty.
+Willow Lodge (previously the Inlet Sports Lodge), also in Murrells Inlet, will offer a special rate and is under new management this year.
 The Hampton Inn in Pawleys Island offers modern comforts and easy access to key birding sites.
 For a more resort-like experience, the Litchfield Beach and Golf Resort features oceanfront condos, efficiency condos and more, as well as dining options and access to Starbucks on property.
 Staying with these partners ensures you’re close to all the festival activities and local attractions and ensures that you get the best birding festival lodging deal!
 It is recommended that you stay in the Murrells Inlet, Litchfield Beach or Pawleys Island areas of the Hammock Coast, as they are all central to many of the festival activities.
 Staying further north in the Myrtle Beach area is not recommended, as it will put attendees further away from activities, especially the Yawkey, Hobcaw Barony and Cypress Preserve tours.

 Where Can I Buy Tickets for the Birding Festival?

 The Hammock Coast Birding Festival isn’t a traditional ticketed event.
-Instead, visitors pay one set registration fee that grants attendees access to all tours, lectures, etc. that attendees can choose from following reservations.
+Early registrants are able to pay one set registration fee that grants attendees access to all tours, lectures, etc. that attendees can choose from following completing the reservation process.
 Tours, lectures, etc. are first-come, first-served.
 While there are multiple options for all attendees, every tour or lecture is not guaranteed, but we do try to make as many available as possible.
 Many tours and lectures are offered at multiple times during the festival.
+In December, an a la carte system of registration will open for those who can’t do the all-inclusive packages, but because it opens later, some events and tours are likely to already be full.

 Is There Wheelchair Access to the Locations of the Birding Festival?